Types of Mortgages Explained & How to Choose the Right One

 Types of mortgage repayment: Repayment vs interest-only mortgage

 You’ll also need to decide whether you want to take out a repayment mortgage or an interest-only mortgage.
-However, most people will only be able to take out a repayment mortgage.

 Here is how these mortgage types work: